We Don’t Tolerate Negligent Foster Care Agencies!

 - Kids were placed in homes with parents without sufficient means.

-If it’s the state, you need to sue employees.
+If the state failed in their duties, you need to sue employees.
 The state and agency itself are immune under the 11th amendment to the constitution.
 Lawsuits against state employees for foster abuse are brought under 42 U.S.C. section 1983.
-The law originally was meant to protect those jailed, imprisoned, and otherwise detained by the government.
+The law was initially meant to protect those jailed, imprisoned, and otherwise detained by the government.
 In custody, people have the right to freedom from abuse and unsafe conditions.
 Nine of the thirteen federal jurisdictions have applied this logic to foster children.
 There’s a catch though.
-In order to prevail, you must show the defendant had “deliberate indifference” to the risk of abuse for the foster child.
+To prevail, you must show the defendant had “deliberate indifference” to the risk of abuse for the foster child.
 Doe v.
 N.Y.
 City Dep’t of Soc.
 Servs., 649 F.2d 134.
-That’s a tough standard of liability.
+That’s a strict standard of liability.
 Also, defendants can claim qualified immunity.
-This means they can argue what they did was legal or reasonable at the time.
+A claim of immunity means they can argue what they did was legal or reasonable at the time.
 It’s much easier if you sue a private placement company.

 In that case, you’d be arguing the private business that placed the foster kid was negligent.
-It didn’t reasonably put the kid in a safe environment according to customary standards.
+It didn’t reasonably put the kid in a safe environment according to conventional standards.
 You could point to any number of failures to prove it did a faulty job in placement.
 However, your real hurdle will be showing how these failures led to the kid’s harm.
 In other words, that they caused his abuse.
 For example, you might argue the company didn’t do enough background research.
-Yet, the defendant could come back and say they did a sufficient amount.
+The defendant could come back and say they did a sufficient amount.
 Alternatively, they could argue all the research in the world wouldn’t have stopped the abuse.
 The latter excuse would be persuasive if a random visitor committed the offense.
-Here, the standard of liability is lower but the factual case you must make is harder.
+However, the standard of liability in most lawsuits is lower than most.
+But the facts in the case you must make is harder.

 These are the main grounds upon which you can sue for foster abuse.
 In the next section, we provide some resources to guide your study.
 If you have any questions, don’t wait to call.
 We can speak to you immediately.